abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 # Introduction

-As the world is transitioning to a software defined paradigm, there is a need for hardware management capabilities to evolve for addressing that shift in the data center.
-In the context of disaggregated hardware, management software needs the ability to conjoin the independent pieces of hardware, such as trays, modules, silicon, etc., together to create a composed logical systems.
+As the world is transitioning to a software defined paradigm, there is a need for hardware management capabilities to evolve to address that shift in the data center.
+In the context of disaggregated hardware, management software needs the ability to conjoin the independent pieces of hardware, such as trays, modules, silicon, etc., together to create a composed logical system.
 These logical systems function just like traditional industry standard rackmount systems.
 This allows users to dynamically configure their hardware to meet the needs of their workloads.
 In addition, users are able to manage the life cycle of their systems, such as adding more compute to their logical system, without having to physically move any equipment.

 Redfish is an evolving hardware management standard that is designed to be flexible, extensible, and interoperable.
 Redfish contains a data model that is used to describe composable hardware, as well as an interface for clients to manage their compositions.
 This document helps implementers and clients understand the Redfish Composability data model as well as how composition requests are expected to be formed.

 # Modeling for Composability

-If a Redfish service supports Composability, it will be exposed via the `CompositionService` property found in the Service Root resource.
-Within the [Composition Service](#composition-service), a client will find the inventory of all components that are able to be composed into new things, descriptors containing the binding restrictions of the different components, and annotations informing the client as to how to from composition requests.
+If a Redfish service supports Composability, the Service Root resource will contain the `CompositionService` property.
+Within the [Composition Service](#composition-service), a client will find the inventory of all components that can be composed into new things, descriptors containing the binding restrictions of the different components, and annotations informing the client as to how to from composition requests.
 The following sections detail how these things are reported by a Redfish service.

 ## Composition Service

 The Composition Service is the top level resource for all things related to Composability.
 It contains high level status and control indicator properties such as `Status` and `ServiceEnabled`.
-These are common properties that are typical to find on the different service instances that Redfish supports.
+These are common properties found on various Redfish service instances.
 It also contains links to its collections of Resource Blocks and Resource Zones through the properties `ResourceBlocks` and `ResourceZones` respectively.
 Resource Blocks are described in the [Resource Blocks](#resource-blocks) section, and Resource Zones are described in the [Resource Zones](#resource-zones) section.

 Example Composition Service Resource:
 ```json